vi-kon/laravel-auth/README.md

 #### Permission middleware

-Permission middleware get permission from their argument.
+Permission middleware get permission from their argument and restrict user if has no permission to access the route.

 ---
 [Back to top][top]